charleskoffler/clprolf/docs/official/clprolf_insights.md

 and it adds some keywords like 'with_compat', or 'underst'.
 We can use java libraries in clprolf.
 We can use also java code in clprolf source code, except the keywords "class", "implements", "extends", "interface".

-As clprolf classes replaces java classes, all java keywords can be used with clprolf classes, like in java classes, for example "public simu_comp_as_worker Launcher{ }".
+As clprolf classes replaces java classes, all java keywords can be used with clprolf classes, like in java classes, for example "public comp_as_worker Launcher{ }".
 It is the same for the interfaces.

 clprolf follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.